k2view-academy/K2View-Academy/articles/33_data_catalog/02a_data_catalog_interface.md

 <tr style="height: 18px;">
 <td style="height: 18px; width: 179px;"><strong>Server</strong></td>
 <td style="height: 18px; width: 318px;">
 <p>IP address of the OrientDB server.
-Use the IP that was introduced on the OrientDB log file when bringing OrietDB up</p>
+Use the IP that was introduced on the OrientDB log file when bringing up OrientDB.</p>
 <p><a href="07_OrientDB_setup.md">Click for more information about OrientDB setup</a>.</p>
 </td>
 </tr>